EulerianTechnologies/eanalytics-api-py/README.md

-# Eulerian-Analytics
+# eulerian-analytics-py-api

-A python 3 module to download locally a datamining dataset from the Eulerian Technologies API
+A python 3 module to retrieve data from Eulerian Technologies API

 ## Getting Started